Content marketing has become the dominant form of marketing in the digital age. According to Hubspot’s State of Marketing Report

 They should also be well-written.
 Think about what it does for your impression of a brand when you find spelling and grammar problems on its site.

-These are just blog posts published somewhere other than your site.
+These are just blog posts published elsewhere and linked back to your website.
 They can bring companies many benefits, from sharing your expertise to growing awareness of your brand with a new audience you might not otherwise reach.
 For instance, if you are an architect, you could write about emerging architectural trends for a blog on contemporary design.

 As with the other two types of content, these should be high quality and strategically targeted.
 In addition to the topic, this means aiming for publications your target audience is most likely reading.